 This is a great position for somebody who is interested in healthcare, loves women and children, and wants to work directly with clients to provide a memorable birthing experience.

-Doulas must possess the following qualities and skills:
+Doulas should possess the following qualities and skills:

 Doula Work Environment